 Stepper motors are DC motors characterised by their use of multiple electromagnetic coils to rotate a shaft in precisely defined increments.
 The use of sequences of multiple coils (called phases) allows for very precise control over rotational speed and positioning of rotary mechanisms.

-A Unipolar Stepper Motor utilises a single electromagnetic coil per phase.
+A Bipolar Stepper Motor utilises a single electromagnetic coil per phase.
 The use of a single, larger coil allows for a larger magnetic force to be exerted, and for greater torque to be achieved during operation.

 Bespoke Motors Manufacture